-The major mass of glaciers of the basin is concentrated in the interval of altitude 3300-4100 m, noteworthy, 24% of the ice area lying in the 3500-3600 m zone.
+The majority of glaciers of the basin are concentrated in the interval of altitude 3300-4100 m, noteworthy, 24% of the ice area lying in the 3500-3600 m zone.
 The average height of the neve (firn) line is 3650 m.
 In some places of the basin, the height amplitude ranges up to 430 m.
-The basin of The Chatkal River is twice less glacier than the basin of The Pskem River, where there are 250 glaciers with a total area of 127.8 km2.
-The orographic orientation of both basins contributes to the penetration of air masses into them; however the Sargardon ridge, which lies at the very beginning of The Chatkal River valley and located perpendicular to the Chatkal ranges, is an important obstacle in the movement of these air masses.
-In this regard, in the upper reaches of The Chatkal River, the total amount of precipitation is 800 mm, whereas in the basin of The Pskem River this amount reaches 1500-2000 mm per year.
-The coldest month is January; mean air temperature of this month in the 3000 m height is minus 29-30°.
+The basin of The Chatkal River is twice less glacier than the basin of The Pskem River, where 250 glaciers with a total area of 127.8 km2 located.
+The orographic orientation of both basins contributes to the penetration of air masses into them; however the Sargardon ridge, which lies at the beginning of The Chatkal River valley and located perpendicular to the Chatkal ranges, is an important obstacle

+Erasmus Mundus Joint Master in Water and Coastal Management.
+WACOMA (2015-2017) in the movement of air masses.
+Consequently, in the upper reaches of The Chatkal River, the total amount of precipitation is 800 mm, whereas in the basin of The Pskem River this amount reaches 1500-2000 mm per year.
+The coldest month is January; mean air temperature of this month in the 3000 m height reaches minus 29-30°.

-In most cases, thawed water from glaciers is first filtered in the thickness of moraine deposits and passes a definite section of the valley and only then becomes surface runoff.
+In most cases, thawed water from glaciers first filtered in the thickness of moraine deposits and passes a definite section of the valley and only then becomes surface runoff.
 It was also noted when the river stream forms directly from the glacier, a distinctly expressed daily course of the water level is observed; Peak comes in the afternoon.
-When the meltwater passes through loamy deposits, the wave of the daily high water is smoothed, and thus the river stream is detained [1].
+When the meltwater passes through loamy deposits, the peak of the daily high water is smoothed, and thus the river stream is detained [1].
 The value of the detention of the runoff depends on the length of the section and on the characteristics of the material and the existence of lakes.
 Due to glaciers of this area, lakes in the upstream of The Chatkal River are widely distributed.

-A study of the hydrograph of daily flow rates for three different years in terms of water volume shows that the first spring flood peak of expenditures from the thawing of seasonal snow cover in the low mountainous region takes place in April.
+A study of the hydrograph of daily flow rates for three different years in terms of water content shows that the first spring flood peak of expenditures from the thawing of seasonal snow cover in the low mountainous region takes place in April.
 The second peak, which is formed from the melting of high mountain snows and glaciers, takes place in late June early July.
-Afterward, there is a decline of flow rate almost by the end of November.
+Afterward, a decline of flow rate almost by the end of November takes place.
 In some years, the April flood peak may exceed the summer flood peak (see Fig. 1.5).